flask-restful/flask-restful/docs/quickstart.rst

 -------------------
 The main building block provided by Flask-RESTful are resources.
-Resources are built on top of `Flask pluggable views <http://flask.pocoo.org/docs/views/>`_, giving you easy access to multiple HTTP methods just be defining methods on your resource.
+Resources are built on top of `Flask pluggable views <http://flask.pocoo.org/docs/views/>`_, giving you easy access to multiple HTTP methods just by defining methods on your resource.
 A basic CRUD resource for a todo application (of course) looks like this: ::